 • has agreed to continue adequate contraception during the entire treatment period and for 2 months after completion of the vaccination series.

-- Healthy subjects as established by medical history and clinical examination before entering into the study with an ongoing SSTI suspected to be caused by S. aureus, as diagnosed by investigator (before randomization subjects have to be treated until clinical resolution of culture confirmed SSTI caused by S. aureus).
+- Healthy participants as established by medical history and clinical examination before entering into the study with an ongoing SSTI suspected to be caused by S. aureus, as diagnosed by investigator (before randomization participants have to be treated until clinical resolution of culture confirmed SSTI caused by S. aureus).
 SSTI must be amenable to microbiological culturing per standard clinical practice (i.e. recovery of drainage sample from abscess or suppurative cellulitis).

 OR

-- Healthy subjects as established by medical history and clinical examination before entering into the study with an ongoing S. aureus SSTI (i.e. S. aureus is the most likely cause), as confirmed by a S. aureus positive culture performed outside the study procedures and not earlier than 30 days prior to Informed Consent Form signature.
-Before randomisation subjects have to be treated until clinical resolution of the culture confirmed SSTI caused by S. aureus.
-These subjects will be enrolled whether they have or have not already started specific treatment of the infection.
+- Healthy participants as established by medical history and clinical examination before entering into the study with an ongoing S. aureus SSTI (i.e. S. aureus is the most likely cause), as confirmed by a S. aureus positive culture performed outside the study procedures and not earlier than 30 days prior to Informed Consent Form signature.
+Before randomisation participants have to be treated until clinical resolution of the culture confirmed SSTI caused by S. aureus.
+These participants will be enrolled whether they have or have not already started specific treatment of the infection.
 In case they have not started the treatment, this will be then given in compliance with the standard medical practice for the management of S. aureus SSTIs and the choice and judgment of the most appropriate treatment will be applied by the investigator, outside the study procedures.

 Exclusion Criteria:

-All subjects at study entry
+All participants at study entry

-• BMI >40 kg/m2
+• Body mass index (BMI) >40 kg/m2

 • History of any reaction or hypersensitivity likely to be exacerbated by any component of the vaccine